the-rectifier/volatility3/doc/source/using-as-a-library.rst

     unsatisfied = plugin.unsatisfied(context, plugin_config_path)

 If unsatisfied is an empty list, then the plugin has been given everything it requires.
-If not, it will be a dictionary of the hierarchy paths and their associated requirements that weren't satisfied.
+If not, it will be a dict of the hierarchy paths and their associated requirements that weren't satisfied.

 The plugin can then be instantiated with the context (containing the plugin's configuration) and the path that the plugin can find its configuration at.
 This configuration path only needs to be a unique value to identify where the